Chunjeho/Python-Note/Python Jobs/README.md

 I use ``` requests ``` and ``` BeautifulSoup ``` to scrap a python related jobs at **Indeed** and **Stackoverflow**.

 More than **4600 jobs** (precisely, 4666 jobs) are existed in those websites.
 (JUL/21/2020)

+## Other
+You can see a job table by downloading pythonJobs.xlsx